turnuphosting/varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x/README.md

 # For WordPress users:
 You can easily clear the Varnish cache using this plugin https://wordpress.org/plugins/varnish-http-purge.
-Edit your wp-config.php file in your root directory and add the code below.
+Edit your wp-config.php file in your root directory and add the code below. <br />
 `if (!empty($_SERVER['HTTP_X_FORWARDED_PROTO'])) {
     $_SERVER['HTTPS'] = 'on';
 }`